systemdesignpartners/cognito-hoc/README.md

 ## Details

 This HOC assumes the use of the Cognito Hosted UI with User Pool-based Federation.
-This approach to Federation using Cognito and Amplify allows Amplify to automatically handle the Authentication flows for supported external Social Providers, as well as for Cognito User Pools.
+This approach to Federation using Cognito and Amplify allows the developer to automatically handle the Authentication flows for supported external Social Providers, as well as for Cognito User Pools.
 There is no need to use Cognito Identity Pools, and Cognito creates a linked user in its User Pool to represent any Socially Federated users.
-In your JS, the Amplify.Auth API facilitates automated handling og all Authentication flows such as Token refresh, Sign Up, Sign In, etc.
+In your JS, the Amplify.Auth API facilitates automate handling of all Authentication flows such as Token refresh, Sign Up, Sign In, etc.

 ### Available HOC Parameters